swiftype/meta_events/README.md

 Current build status: ![Current Build Status](https://api.travis-ci.org/swiftype/meta_events.png?branch=master)

+Brought to you by the folks at [Swiftype](https://www.swiftype.com/).
+First version written by [Andrew Geweke](https://www.github.com/ageweke).

 ### Background

 Sending user-centric events to (_e.g._) Mixpanel is far from difficult; it's a single method call.
 However, in a